Hardcoreprawn/architecture/input/posts/patterns-and-antipatterns/ambassador-pattern.md

 ## Benefits

-An ambassador can extend a legacy service with new functionality to allow it to function alongside a new architetcure.
+An ambassador can extend a legacy service with new functionality to allow it to function alongside a new architecture.

 ## Examples